metin-yat/images-to-gaussians/README.md

 This repository provides a complete pipeline for preparing COLMAP data for 3D Gaussian Splatting initialization.
 The pipeline extracts camera parameters, sparse point clouds, and initializes Gaussian parameters from a set of input images.

+In the first phase of this project, I implemented a complete Structure-from-Motion (SfM) pipeline using COLMAP to bridge the gap between 2D image sets and 3D geometric initialization.
+Using a $360^{\circ}$ image dataset, I performed feature extraction and matching to estimate the camera intrinsics ($K$ matrix) and extrinsics ($R, t$).
+This process resulted in a sparse point cloud, which serves as the critical starting point for 3D Gaussian Splatting, where each 3D point is mapped to a Gaussian mean ($\mu$).

+To ensure data integrity, I analyzed the resulting PLY files, examining vertex counts and color attributes to understand how raw geometry is structured before being converted into Gaussian parameters.
+This hands-on implementation provided clear insight into how 3D points are generated and how camera poses are recovered from uncalibrated images.

+I also examined the difference between isotropic and anisotropic Gaussian representations to better understand their role in scene modeling.
+While isotropic Gaussians assume uniform variance in all directions and offer a simple initialization, anisotropic Gaussians allow direction-dependent covariance, enabling a more expressive representation of local geometry.
+Understanding this distinction clarified why anisotropic covariances are critical for high-quality 3D Gaussian Splatting, even though my current work focuses on earlier pipeline stages.

+After successfully establishing the initial camera poses and sparse geometry with COLMAP, I moved beyond simply using the pipeline and focused on building an intuitive understanding of the mathematical foundations behind 3D Gaussian Splatting.
+While my current implementation stops at the this stage, I have spent time studying the core linear algebra involved in the later stages of the pipeline—particularly world-to-camera transformations, and the alpha compositing equations used for volumetric rendering.

+Rather than aiming for full technical mastery, this theoretical exploration has helped me develop a more informed way of reasoning about the system beyond treating it as a black box.
+By studying topics such as EWA splatting, view-dependent distortions, and differential geometry, I have begun to build an intuition for the mathematical mechanisms that underlie the rendering process.
+This groundwork prepares me for the next phase: experimenting with SOTA implementations and modifying existing pipelines to observe real-world behavioral changes.

 ## Project Structure

 ```